 Short-term Care Quality

-This nursing home also didn't fare poorly in the area of short-term care.
-In fact, we gave it a grade of C for that area, which wound up being among its better scores.
-In calculating our short-term care scores, we assess the facility's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of skilled professionals.
-The objective is to devise a barometer for comparing the rehabilitation services of various nursing homes.
-Unfortunately, this facility was below average in terms of its number of registered nurse and physical therapy hours provided to its residents based on the measures we assessed.
-The real question is whether this adversely impacted quality of care.
-The final item we considered in this area is the percentage of patients that who were able to eventually return home from the nursing home.
-We found that just 5.8 percent of this nursing home's patients returned home.
-Unfortunately, this was below the national average.
+This nursing home received an impressive short-term care rating this year.
+We awarded it a B in this category.
+In determining these short-term care scores, we quantify the nursing home's skilled nursing services, such as those performed by registered nurses, occupational therapists, physical therapists and other types of therapists.
+Our purpose is to devise a scale for sizing up the rehabilitation services of nursing homes.
+It doesn't appear that this facility submitted data regarding its registered nurse or physical therapy staffing.
+The last metric we considered in this area is the percentage of residents who were able to leave the nursing home and return to the community.
+We discovered that 5.8 percent of this nursing home's patients returned home.

 Does this page answer your questions about Atlantic Specialty Care?